From chatbots that provide product recommendations, to ordering via home voice assistants - conversational commerce comes in many forms.

 By tracking visitor behaviour onsite and targeting, you can ensure that each visitors’ experience on your site matches where they are in their purchasing journey.

-With giosg Basket, this is easy.
-It enables you to automate messages and personalise your interactions.
-Send customised chat or chatbot offers, and product recommendations according to the amount of items in a shopping cart or shopping cart value.
+It enables you to automate messages and personalize your interactions.
+Send customized chat or chatbot offers, and personalized recommendations according to the number of items in the shopping cart or shopping cart value.

-Here are some ideas for how to benefit from behavioural targeting using a chatbot:
+Here are some ideas for how to benefit from targeting using a chatbot:

-- When a visitor's shopping cart value is close to the amount required for free delivery, show them a product that will make them eligible for it.
+- Provide free delivery: When a visitor's shopping cart value is close to the amount required for free delivery, show them a product that will make them eligible for it.

-- Recommend complimentary products based on their basket contents e.g. a tripod to accompany a camera, for example.
+- Give product recommendations: Recommend a complementary product or service based on their basket contents e.g. a tripod to accompany a camera, for example.

-- Provide a discount code for shoppers that stop interacting in your online store, after putting items in their basket.
+- Offer discounts: Provide a discount code for shoppers that stop interacting in your online store, after putting items in their basket.

 Enabling consumers to interact with your brand via messaging apps can easily connect your brand with your target audience.

-There are plenty of instant messaging apps out there, but it’s not always feasible to integrate all of them into your channel mix.
+There are plenty of instant messaging apps like Facebook messenger, but it’s not always feasible to integrate all of them into your channel mix.
 So, think about which channels and messaging apps work best for your business.
 Where does your target audience spend their time?